-Graphene has continued to surprise scientists since its discovery in 2004 by Geim and his team [1].
+Graphene has continued to surprise scientists since its discovery in 2004 by Geim and his team.
 Theoretically, the carrier transport properties are fantastic.
-Especially, its high carrier mobility of $44000cm^2V^{-1}s^{-1}$ [2] and high current density.
-But attempts to utilize these in graphene devices is posing some difficulties.
+Especially, its high carrier mobility of $44000cm^2V^{-1}s^{-12}$ .
+But attempts to utilize these astonishing properties in graphene devices are posing some difficulties.
 The limitation is probably due to several factors including; lack of band gap in graphene sheets, edge defects, disorder, among others.
-To overcome some of these obstacles, the dimension of graphene sheets has to be reduced.
+To overcome some of these obstacles, particularly the lack of band gap, the dimension of graphene sheet has to be reduced.
 After all, new physics (quantization) emerge when dimensions of materials are reduced.
-An infinite 2D graphene could become 1D + quantization along one other direction opening a gap.
-The resulting material is graphene nanoribbon (GNR).
-Depending on the nature of the edges, one can get two symmetry groups from the GNR, armchair (aGNR) or zigzag (zGNR).
-Electron dynamics of both aGNR and zGNR have different electronic properties, mostly due to the berry phase and pseudo spin [9].
-Edge states have significant contribution to graphene properties, because in a nanometer size ribbon, massless Dirac fermions can reach the edges within a femto-second before encountering any other lattice effects, like electron-electron interaction, electron-phonon interaction, etc.
+An infinite 2D graphene could become a one dimensional plus quantization along one other direction, the consequence is the opening of a gap in the its dispersion spectrum.
+The resulting material from the 2D infinite sheet form a graphene nanoribbon (GNR).
+Depending on the nature of the ribbon edges, one gets two symmetry groups; Armchair Graphene Nanoribbon (aGNR) and Zigzag Graphene Nanoribbon (zGNR).
+Electron dynamics of both aGNR and zGNR have different properties, mostly due to the berry phase and pseudo spin.
+Edge states have significant contribution to graphene properties, because in a nanometer size ribbon, massless Dirac fermions can reach the edges within a femto-second before encountering any other lattice effects, like electronelectron interaction, electron-phonon interaction, etc.

 In this paper, we study the phenomenon of negative differential conductivity (NDC) in GNRs.
 In conventional semiconductor devices, a negative differential conductive behavior is known to offer great potential for high frequency applications as Bloch oscillators, frequency multipliers, and fast switching devices.
-For this reason, the NDC effect has been greatly explored and discussed in several graphene nanostructures, including [6].
-NDC can also be observed in other graphene allotropes; carbon nanotubes (CNT) [12].
-The unique energy spectrum of holes and electrons, especially its gapless nature leads to nontrivial features such as Negative Differential Conductivity (NDC) in the THz regime [6].
+For this reason, the NDC effect has been greatly explored and discussed in several graphene nanostructures, particularly in.
+NDC can also be observed in other graphene allotropes; carbon nanotubes (CNT).
+The unique energy spectrum of holes and electrons in GNRs, especially its narrow gapless nature leads to nontrivial features such as Negative Differential Conductivity (NDC) in the THz regime.

-In fact, we must emphasize that the phenomenon of NDC and Bloch oscillations in a material is a possibility for THz generations in such material [7, 11], since NDC occurs in the THz spectral range.
+In fact, we must emphasize that the phenomenon of NDC and Bloch oscillations in a material is a possible signature for THz generations in the material, since NDC occurs in the THz spectral range.
 Most of the methods of producing THz frequencies are experimental and only very few analytical (without computer numerics) approaches are known.
 Though Green function techniques have also been employed in some cases.
-Motivated by the fact that a rigorous analytical approach is necessary for studying NDC in GNRs, we adopt a semi-classical method used in references [5, 12] for armchair and zigzag CNTs.
-We predict that GNRs should also reproduce similar results as in reference [5] because both CNTs and GNRs have almost the same full tight binding (TB) nonlinear complex band structure.
+Motivated by the fact that a rigorous analytical approach is necessary for studying NDC in GNRs, we adopt a semiclassical method used in references for armchair and zigzag CNTs.
+We predict that GNRs should also reproduce similar results as in reference because both CNTs and GNRs have almost the same full tight binding (TB) nonlinear complex band structure.

-The rest of this paper is organized as follows; In section 2, we derived the current density of aGNR and zGNR and imposed certain conditions to reduce the equations to appropriate forms.
-The results obtained in this section are plotted and discussed in section 4.
-The paper finally concludes in section 5 and by making some recommendations for future applications.
+The rest of this paper is organized as follows; In Ssection II, we derived the current density of aGNR and zGNR and imposed certain conditions to reduce the equations to forms appropriate for our models.
+The results obtained in Section III are plotted and discussed in Section IV.
+The paper finally concludes in Section V where some recommendations for future applications are made.